 Bombi could see it had great difficulty walking effectively, the frog half of its body always threatening to tip it on its side when it hopped forward and the other half unable to achieve the same elevation.
 It wobbled along like this for a moment, stretching and clearing the sleep from its eyes, when it noticed Chagrinn in front of it.

-Its motion had hardly seemed natural up to that point, but it became mechanical and headache-inducing after its foot slipped into the crack.
+Its motion had hardly seemed natural up to that point, but it became mechanical and headache-inducing after its foot slipped.
 One moment its body was angled to the left and, only an eighth moment later, it angled to the right.
 Back and forth it flickered, its existence now just a candle flame in the wind.

 “It’s done Bombi, you can come out now,” Chagrinn told her, his feet unlocking from their position.
 His apprentice emerged from behind the lily pad and went to his side.
 “Now he is ready to dispense the information we need.”